rht5/gsmailer/README.md

 5. Save, run onOpen() and Grant Permissions.
 6. In Google Sheet.
 You will see a new menu: 📨 GSMailer.
 7. Important: Go to GSMailer → Admin / Setup → **Initial Setup**
-8. Configure your SETTINGS, EMAIL_RULES, EVENT_CONTEXT as needed.
+8. **Initial Setup** will also add two extra columns to your Data sheet 'Email Sent' and 'Last Email At'.
-9. Your Main Data sheet needs 3 extra columns for: 'Email Sent',	'Last Email At' and 'Email Error'.
-If needed, you can rename them in Settings.
+9. Configure your SETTINGS, EMAIL_RULES, EVENT_CONTEXT as needed.
 ---